 - ROV Pilot for IKM Subsea

 Furthermore, he liked the image quality and how little backscatter there was in the image.
-With the image stabilization enabledc, we got some really good pictures taken of the drill string that was turning around inside the conductor guide at 40 m depth.
-The driller was also pleased with the image quality of his video stream up in the doghouse, which was routed up via a temporary ethernet cable.
+With the image stabilization enabled, we got some excellent pictures taken of the drill string that was turning around inside the conductor guide at 40 m depth.
+The driller was also pleased with his video stream's image quality up in the doghouse, routed up via a temporary ethernet cable.

-The Blueye drone managed the mission and came all the way to the bottom of Ivar Aasen in the North Sea, although we were still dependent on some functions such as "bubble watch" and PH measurement from the Falcon ROV.
+The Blueye drone managed the mission and came to the bottom of Ivar Aasen in the North Sea, although we were still dependent on some functions such as "bubble watch" and PH measurement from the Falcon ROV.

-The day after I had left, I received a phone call from the rig, telling me that their ROV had crashed and that it was not possible to get spare parts until over the weekend.
+After leaving the North Sea, Blueye received a phone call from the rig, telling that their ROV had crashed and that it was impossible to get spare parts until over the weekend.
 Thus, Blueye suddenly became the main ROV on top hole no. 2.
 The ROV-boys then had the launch rig mounted again and put out Maersk Drilling's own Blueye drone.